Hang Time: How Long to Age a Deer

 Tip: Ice It Down

-If temperatures temporarily spike into the high 40s or low 50s, put a bag of ice in the chest cavity and wrap the carcass in a blanket or old sleeping bag.
-If it going to get any warmer than that, break the deer down and get the meat in the fridge.
+If temperatures temporarily spike into the high 40s or low 50s, put a bag of ice or two in the chest cavity and wrap the carcass in a tarp or old blanket to keep it cold.
+If it's going to get any warmer than that, break the deer down and get the meat in the fridge.

 Days 9–13